23 Steps — Interactive Checklist

 Compress all images to under 200KB for webhigh

 Large images are the #1 cause of slow page loads and poor Core Web Vitals scores.
+Every 100KB saved is 100KB less data transfer.

 Use 75–80% JPEG quality for photoshigh

 At 80% quality, file size drops 50–60% with no visible quality loss at normal viewing distances.
+The human eye cannot perceive the difference at 100% zoom.

 Compress hero/LCP image to under 100KBhigh